mosaic-design-system/docs/src/components/page-header.md

       ## What is a Page Header?

-      A **Page Header** is the bar that sits underneath the navigation header to indicate the name of the currently viewed page.
-As well as being a signpost, it also provides access to the primary and secondary actions for the page.
+      A **Page Header** is the bar that sits underneath the main navigation header to indicate the name of the currently viewed page.
+It defines the top of the page.

       - - -